 If you will be traveling with a baby or toddler, you will want to childproof your cabin as soon as you are able to get into your room and not have to wait for all of your luggage to arrive.

 We have an entire post that provides tips and strategies for improving cabin safety on a family cruise with a baby.
 But, for purposes of your carry-on cruise bag, pack a small roll of duct tape.
 You can use it to cover unused outlets and to secure doors on low cabinets and stray cords.

 21. BYOB Beverages

-Depending on which cruise line you are sailing, you may have the option to bring on board your own limited quantity of non-alcoholic and/or alcoholic beverages.
-This could include limited amounts of sodas, beers, and bottles of wines.
+Depending on which cruise line you are sailing, you may have the option to bring onboard your own limited quantity of non-alcoholic and/or alcoholic beverages.
+This could include limited amounts of sodas, beers, and bottles of wine.

 We collected a short summary of the policies for several major cruise lines in our post on drink packages.
 You should check with your cruise line for the most updated information.

 Including a change of clothes will potentially serve two purposes.
 First, if your embarkation day is also your travel day, you may want to freshen up.
 Or, if you’re coming from a location with a different climate, you will want to switch to proper vacation clothing.
 That way you’re not strolling around the hot sunny decks in your turtleneck sweater, for instance.